 Anyway, this is not the time to go into a detailed discussion of Buddha-nature or these networks, so let’s leave that discussion.
 What is relevant here is that when we talk about the causes for obtaining the Bodies of a Buddha which are nonstatic – “nonstatic” here means from moment to moment they change and do different things – from another point of view all the Bodies of a Buddha are eternal, so that’s translated as “permanent,” and sometimes we have a little bit of confusion here.
 So the Form Bodies of a Buddha are eternal but, nevertheless, in each moment they may be doing different things and appearing in different forms.

-When we develop bodhichitta for the first time – bodhichitta is also a Buddha-nature factor, and what it does is it transforms, when it’s applied with dedication, the samsara-building networks into enlightenment-building networks.
+When we develop bodhichitta for the first time without ever afterwards giving it up – bodhichitta is also a Buddha-nature factor – and what it does is it transforms, when it’s applied with dedication, the samsara-building networks into enlightenment-building networks.
 And obviously any further meditation that we do on bodhichitta when we really become a bodhisattva, when we have unlabored bodhichitta (rtsol-med byang-sems), is going to continue to build up more enlightenment-building positive force.
 Now what are we focusing on with bodhichitta meditation?
 Remember in general we were saying that we’re focusing on a not-yet-happening enlightenment which nevertheless can happen on the basis of these Buddha-nature factors.

 The Buddha-Nature Factors as Imputations